A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles: Background and summary of results

 A priori, we have a commutative diagram

-where $\mathcal{T}$ is the category of tangles and $K_{\triangle}$ denotes the triangulated Grothendieck group of a triangulated category.
+where $\mathcal{T}$ is the category of tangles and $\mathcal{K}_{\triangle}$ denotes the triangulated Grothendieck group of a triangulated category.
 The bottom map exists since it is easy to see that the split Grothendieck group of an additive category always maps (surjectively) to the triangulated Grothendieck group of the homotopy category of complexes over that category.
 In fact, we show in \cite{Rose1} that this map is an isomorphism, giving the desired diagram

 where the map $\chi$ is taking the `Euler characteristic', the alternating sum of terms in a complex viewed as an element of $\mathcal{S}'$.
-Another way of stating this result from \cite{Rose1} is that isomorphic complexes in $\K^b(\mathcal{F})$ (ie homotopy equivalent complexes) have the same Euler characteristic.
+Another way of stating this result from \cite{Rose1} is that isomorphic complexes in $\K^b(\mathcal{F})$ (i.e. homotopy equivalent complexes) have the same Euler characteristic.

 We will later see that a diagram similar to \eqref{eulereq} exists for an extension of the category $\K^b(\mathcal{F})$ containing certain semi-infinite complexes.
 This will be the natural setting for the decategorification of our categorified projectors.